phonexicum/phonexicum.github.io/infosec/sql-injection.md

 ---

-# Some big scripts (do not know if they really works)
+# Some big scripts (don't know if they really works)

 Create a new stored procedure, called `xp_cmdshell3`: